-In addition, washing can help combat static electricity.
-While it’s normal for some large particles to cling to walls of the chamber, static electricity can cause small medication particles to collect, which will decrease the amount of medicine that gets into the lungs.
+Washing can also help combat static electricity.
+While it’s normal for some large medication particles to cling to the inside walls, static electricity can cause smaller particles to collect in the chamber.
+This can decrease the amount of medicine that gets into the lungs.

-Disassemble: Follow instructions for taking the holding chamber apart.
-This may include removing the soft plastic port where the inhaler is inserted, the mouthpiece cap and sometimes the mask.
+- Disassemble: Follow instructions for taking the holding chamber apart.
+This may include removing the soft plastic port where the inhaler is inserted, the mouthpiece cap, and sometimes the mask.
 Do not take the valve section apart, unless instructed.

 TIP: Choose a bowl large enough for the chamber to rest fully in the water.

-Rinse: Rinse all the pieces in clean water.
+- Rinse: Rinse all the pieces in clean water.

 TIP: Do not towel-dry, as that can build up static charge.

 - Reassemble: When all the pieces are completely dry, carefully put them back together according to the instructions.

 Can you put spacers and valved holding chambers in the dishwasher?

 Most manufacturers say their spacers and valved holding chambers are dishwasher safe.
 Follow the instructions carefully.
 Most should not be put through a dry cycle or washed in water hotter than 158 degrees.
 Other instructions say not to wash holding chambers with extremely dirty dishes or in heavy wash cycles.